Former MI6 Chief Warns of the Security Risks of the UK Government’s Proposed Digital Identity System

 Dearlove’s name may be familiar even to non-UK-based readers.
 During his time as MI6 chief, he helped furnish then-Prime Minister Tony Blair with the flawed intelligence on Iraq war’s WMD capabilities that helped pave the way to the second Gulf War.
 He also had a hand in the Russiagate scandal, having advised Christopher Steele on the Trump dossier.

-In other words, Dearlove is a rather unpleasant piece of work, even by typical senior spooks standards.
-That said, one would expect him to know a thing or two about systems security.
+In short, Dearlove is a rather unsavoury character, even by senior spooks standards, and has played a part in some of the worst crimes of this still youngish century.
+At the same time, one would expect him to know a thing or two about systems security.

 That didn’t stop him from apparently falling victim to a Russian hack in 2018.
-In 2022, the former spy chief went public with claims that Russian hackers had hacked personal emails of his and published them on a website called Very English Coop [sic] d’Etat.
-From The Telegraph.
+In 2022, the former spy chief went public with claims that personal emails of his had been hacked and published on a website called Very English Coop [sic] d’Etat.

-The website claims the emails are proof of a conspiracy between leading Brexiteers including Sir Richard, Gisela Stuart, a former Labour MP, and the historian Robert Tombs.
+According to The Daily Telegraph, the website claimed the emails were proof of a conspiracy between leading Brexiteers including Dearlove, Gisela Stuart, a former Labour MP, and the historian Robert Tombs to embed a pro-Brexit spy in the UK negotiating team led by Olly Robbins, the UK’s former Brexit negotiator.

 “Worse Than… Horizon”